Carnival Splendor Reviews

 Summary

-This cruise may suit many travelers looking for variety and entertainment, but it’s worth considering whether the reported issues could impact your overall enjoyment.
+This cruise may appeal to travellers seeking variety and entertainment, but it’s worth considering whether the reported issues might impact your overall enjoyment.

 Pros